 In-Class Workshops

 You may draw on our experience and expertise in writing pedagogy and schedule an in-class workshop for your course.
-We offer workshops, which can be tailored to your specific needs, on the following topics:
+We offer workshops, which can be tailored to your specific needs, on the topics listed below:

 The issues of digital literacy and artificial intelligence intersect with these areas, so you can let us know whether and to what extent the workshop should also consider these topics.
 Detailed descriptions of the workshops we offer can be found below.